mattj-io/query_meetup/README.md

 Feature and pull requests welcome !

-To use the Meetup API you need a Pro account and request access.
+To use the Meetup API you need a Pro account unfortunately.

 ## Requirements: